Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

 ![alt text](Corr-Matrix.png)

 ## Models Used and Validation Metrics
-Several machine learning models were employed in this project and the performance was evaluated using metrics such as accuracy, precision, recall, and F1 score.
+Several machine learning models were employed in this project and the performance was evaluated using metrics such as accuracy, precision, recall, and F1 score:

 - RandomForest Classifier
 - DecisionTree Classifier
 - XGBoost Classifier